 end

 It all looks pretty familiar, right?
 But the special bit is in the Signup class.
-This won’t be your regular ActiveModel, but will be a so called Form Object.
+This won’t be your regular ActiveModel, but will be a so called Form Object (just a typical Plain Old Ruby Object).

 # app/models/signup.rb